Cooldude786/Clipz/README.md

    ```

 4. **Open in Browser:**
-   Open your preferred web browser and navigate to `http://localhost:4200` to access Clips.
+   Open your preferred web browser and navigate to `http://localhost:4200` to access Clipz.

 Make sure to configure your Firebase credentials in the project to enable authentication and data storage.

 ## Contributions

-We welcome contributions from the open-source community to enhance Clips further.
+We welcome contributions from the open-source community to enhance Clipz further.
 Whether you're a frontend developer, a Rust expert, or have ideas to improve user engagement, your contributions are valuable.

 1. Fork the repository and create a new branch.
 2. Make your changes and enhancements.